Today, I thought I'd branch out a bit and give some thoughts on a topic I don't know a whole lot about: horror-writing.

 So even as someone very new to horror, it's clear to me that childhood is a key concept.
 But why does it appear so often?

-The answer seems fairly clear - we're not afraid of children themselves (or most of us aren't, anyway).
+The answer seems fairly clear: we're not afraid of children themselves (or most of us aren't, anyway).
 We're afraid of corrupted innocence.
 The loss of innocence is a common theme in all kinds of stories, made powerful by the fact that everyone goes through it at some point.
-Everyone grows up, and everyone loses the childlike innocence they had at the beginning of their life.
-This is a natural and accepted part of life--but it's also a kind of tragic, sometimes frightening thing.
-The loss of innocence, in its worse cases, comes violently and far too soon, such as with abused children.
+Everyone grows up, and everyone loses the childish naivete they had at the beginning of their life.
+This is a natural and accepted part of life--but it's also often a tragic and sometimes a frightening thing.
+The loss of innocence, in its worst cases, comes violently and far too soon, as with children who experience abuse, disaster, or war.

 So this idea speaks to us on many levels, and one of those levels is fear.
 Horror writers know this.
 They take that which is most innocent, children, and other artifacts related to childhood, and then they corrupt it.
 They play on this natural fear and use it to create something powerful and grotesque.

 I think it's a good point to note, both psychologically and as a writer.
 It certainly helps you when you're trying to invoke fear with something you're creating.